 I'm sorry to hear about the situation Mr and Mrs G have been left in.
-They have paid out a considerable sum of money, yet it seems (from what they have said) the work is nowhere near completion and what has been carried out is substandard.
+They have paid out a considerable sum of money, yet it seems the work is not complete with no prospect of N returning to complete the work.

-It's clear that Mr and Mrs G feel strongly that M has tricked them.
-From their perspective, M provided substandard half-finished work and ultimately didn't turn up to complete the job.
-But I don't have the power to decide any dispute between Mr and Mrs G and M. My role is limited to looking at whether Santander has treated Mr and Mrs G fairly.
+It's clear that Mr and Mrs G feel strongly that N has tricked them.
+From their perspective, N ultimately didn't turn up to complete the job.
+But I don't have the power to decide any dispute between Mr and Mrs G and N. My role is limited to looking at whether Halifax has treated Mr and Mrs G fairly.

-Santander didn't contract with Mr and Mrs G for the building project they wanted done, and I can't hold it responsible for any breach of contract or other failings on M's part.
-As a starting point in law, Mr and Mrs G are responsible for payments they've instructed Santander to make.
+Halifax didn't contract with Mr and Mrs G for the building project they wanted done, and I can't hold it responsible for any breach of contract or other failings on N's part.
+As a starting point in law, Mr and Mrs G are responsible for payments they've instructed Halifax to make.
 Unfortunately, there's little protection available to them for bank transfer payments, like these.

-Santander was under a range of other duties and obligations at the time, including to be on the lookout for payments that were unusual or out of character with the aim of preventing customers from falling victim to fraud and scams.
+Halifax was under a range of other duties and obligations at the time, including to be on the lookout for payments that were unusual or out of character with the aim of preventing customers from falling victim to fraud and scams.